problame/documentation/cli.rst

 When you run the migrations, make sure that all Miniflux processes are stopped.

-SQL statements like :code:`create extension if not exists hstore` requires :code:`SUPERUSER` privileges.
+Creating extensions requires :code:`SUPERUSER` privileges.
 Several solutions are available:

 1) Give :code:`SUPERUSER` privileges to miniflux user only during the schema migration: